 Reports

-Everyone Counts: Preliminary data on diversity in the Australian screen industry from The Everyone Project
+Everyone Counts: data on diversity and inclusion in the Australian screen industry from The Everyone Project

-Everyone Counts is the first report using data on diversity in the Australian screen industry collected through The Everyone Project.
+Everyone Counts are the reports published by the SDIN using data on diversity and inclusion in the Australian screen industry.
+This data is collected through The Everyone Project.
 Using an online tool for registration of screen productions and a voluntary demographic survey, The Everyone Project is a groundbreaking initiative aiming to capture the diversity of all cast and crew in TV and film in Australia – from extras through to on-screen leads; producers through to runners; and camera departments through to hair and make-up; working on productions ranging from reality TV through to documentaries and feature films.

 Diversity and inclusion matter – on our screens and across our organisations and industries.
 The Screen Diversity and Inclusion Network urges everyone in the Australian screen industry to put up their hand and be counted.